Nakik/DNS-Server-Client/README.md

 BlockSuspicious On<br>
 BlockAdvertising On<br>

-1 means the feature is On, and 0 means it is Off.
+1 means the feature is On, and 0 means it is Off.<br>
 Logs - Refers to the file.
-0 means logging is off.
+0 means logging is off.<br>
 MemoryLogs - Refers to time.
-0 means memory logging is off.
+0 means memory logging is off.<br>
 ### Example

 Below is a simple example demonstrating how to use the DNS client in an asyncio context: